MicrosoftDocs/quantum-docs-pr/articles/contributing/code.md

 }
 ```

+When adding new features, it's a good idea to also add new tests to make sure that your contribution does what it's supposed to.
+This helps the rest of the community to maintain and develop your feature, and in particular helps other developers know that they can rely on your feature.

+> [!NOTE]
+> This works the other way around, too!
+> If there's an existing feature that's missing some tests, helping us add test coverage would make a great contribution to the community.

-Locally, these tests can be run using the Visual Studio Test Explorer or the `dotnet test` command.
+Locally, unit tests can be run using the Visual Studio Test Explorer or the `dotnet test` command, so that you can check your contribution before opening up a pull request.

 ### Comments and Documentation ###